mrjones2014/codesettings.nvim/README.md

 | `setup()` required                         | Only for some editor integration features                | Yes                                      |
 | Loading settings                           | API call                                                 | Automatic through `nvim-lspconfig` hooks |

-The tl;dr: is if you wish to use `nvim-lspconfig`, then `neoconf.nvim` is more automatic, but if you want to get rid of `nvim-lspconfig` and just use `vim.lsp.config()` APIs, then `codesettings.nvim` provides an API to load local project settings for you.
+The tl;dr: is if you wish to use `nvim-lspconfig`, then `neoconf.nvim` is more automatic but provides fewer features, and seems to be unmaintained.
+If you want to get rid of `nvim-lspconfig` and just use `vim.lsp.config()` APIs, then `codesettings.nvim` provides an API to load local project settings for you, as well as better autocomplete in configuration files, and autocomplete in Lua files not using `nvim-lspconfig` based on Lua type annotations.

 ## Acknowledgements